kpbaks/git.fish/README.md

 ### Reminders

 Reminders are actions that are run when you enter a git repository.
 They are meant to act as helpful reminders to encourage good practices.
+This feature is probably not everyone's cup of tea, as it can be distracting.
+Therefore, all reminders are disabled by default.
+So you have to enable them by setting the corresponding universal variable `git_fish_reminders_<reminder>_enable` to `1`.

 #### `pre-commit`